ColdBox/coldbox-zero-to-hero/STEPS.md

 12. Show how `rc` and `prc` are used in the views.

 13. Add an about page
     a.
 Add an `views/about/index.cfm`.
-It works!
+Hit the url /about/index and it works!
     b.
 Add an `about` handler.
-Now it breaks!
+Use a non existing view and see if it breaks.
 Talk about reinits.
     c.
 Add an `index` action.
 Back to working!

 Reinits